The Koio Capri is a go to for guys interested in minimal leather

 Koio: The Brand

 Before we go over the sneaker, let’s take a second to talk about the company.
-Koio manufacturers all of their
+Koio manufactures all of its

 Each pair of shoes is hand-finished, so the brand prides itself on the craftspeople it employs, as well as how it treats them.
 Values like “competitive wages, fair working hours, and a community-oriented working environment” matter, according to the Koio website.